dgct/blink/README.md

 # BLINK

-Blurry linkage (BLINK) is a Python library for fast and efficient cosine scoring of sparse data without binning.
-Orginally designed for fragmentation mass spectra, BLINK has been abstracted for use with arbitrary data types while maintaining capabilities relevent to mass spec like neutral-losses and mass shifts.
+Blur and Link (BLINK) is a Python library that acts as an abstraction of sparse matrices to enable fast and efficient cosine scoring across noisy dimensions.
+Originally designed for fragmentation mass spectra, BLINK maintains capabilities relevent to mass spec such as neutral-losses and mass shifts.

 ## Use cases: